encoredev/encore/docs/primitives/secrets.md

 For example `encore secret set --type prod SSHPrivateKey` sets the secret value for production environments,<br/> and `encore secret set --type dev,preview,local GitHubAPIToken` sets the secret value for development, preview, and local environments.

-In some cases it can be useful to define a secret for a specific environment instead of an environment type.
+In some cases, it can be useful to define a secret for a specific environment instead of an environment type.
 You can do so with `encore secret set --env <env-name> <secret-name>`.
 Secret values for specific environments take precedence over values for environment types.